 If you’re relatively healthy, you may want to consider enrolling in a high-deductible health plan (HDHP).
 These are best for those who don’t require a lot of coverage but want to protect themselves in an emergency.
 The plans have the lowest monthly payments (in exchange for the highest out-of-pocket costs if used).

 The IRS sets the definition of an HDHP each year.
 As of 2022, the IRS defines an HDHP as any plan with a deductible of at least $1,400 for an individual or $2,800 for a family for care received in-network.

-The law limits your total out-of-pocket expenses (including deductibles, copays, and coinsurance percentage).
+The law limits out-of-pocket expenses (including deductibles, copays, and coinsurance percentages).
 They also cannot be greater than $7,050 for an individual or $14,100 for a family.
 (This limit doesn’t apply to out-of-network services.)

 These plans usually offer lower payments and deductibles and will cover you only until you graduate or unenroll from the school.
 Student plans offer great coverage for school-sponsored health events, such as on-site clinic visits, telehealth services, etc.

-To check your eligibility, reach out to the admissions and enrollment office or the campus health services.
+Contact the admissions and enrollment office or campus health services to check your eligibility.

 I need my health insurance before I turn 26.
 What are my options?